 Pulse Research Fellowship and Mentorship

 The Internet Society Pulse Research Fellowship and Mentorship is a six-month program that supports researchers in conducting data-driven analysis or developing tools that contribute to an open, globally connected, secure, and trustworthy Internet.
 The fellowship has been running for three years, and we introduced a mentor scheme in 2025.
-Applications for 2025 have closed.
-The 2026 application process will begin in December.
+Check out our Fellowship Alumni.

-Mentors and Fellows will work on one Internet Society Pulse focus areas: Enabling Technologies, Internet Shutdowns, Internet Resilience, Market Concentration, and Keeping Traffic Local.
+Mentors and Fellows will work on one Internet Society Pulse focus area: Enabling Technologies, Internet Shutdowns, Internet Resilience, Market Concentration, and Keeping Traffic Local.

 • Must be early-career researchers (graduate students, postdocs, junior faculty, and others conducting research outside of an academic institution within 10 years of graduation).